croedel/M-TEC-API/README.md

 The actual API can be found in `MTECapi.py`.
 It offers functionality to:
 * Connect to yout M-TEC account
 * List your Plants and Devices and their base data
-* Retrieve current usage data
+* Retrieve current status and usage data
 * Retrieve historical usage data with different aggregation levels (day, month)

+To minimize the risk, I intentionally implemented read functionality only.

 ### Demo client
 The demo-client `MTEC_client.py` is a simple interactive tool which makes use of `MTECapi` class and shows how to use it.